valencik/mastersAPSC/documents/thesis/thesis.md

 Information retrieval and data exploration can be improved by customizing an application to a specific domain.

 %- NNDC and NSR
-The United States [National Nuclear Data Center](http://www.nndc.bnl.gov) (NNDC) prepares an evaluated database of nuclear science literature that poses a rich opportunity for knowledge discovery directed at the scientific work and study.
+The United States [National Nuclear Data Center](http://www.nndc.bnl.gov) (NNDC) prepares an evaluated database of nuclear science literature that poses a rich opportunity for knowledge discovery directed at scientific work and study.
 The academic field of nuclear science is over one hundred years old, starting with the discovery of radiation @becquerel.
 This discovery is the first of many entries in the Nuclear Science References database, collected, cataloged, distributed, and evaluated by the National Nuclear Data Center @Kurgan200603.
 The Nuclear Science References, or NSR, has over 210,000 entries documenting the body of nuclear science literature, which provides the opportunity for knowledge discovery on the literature's metadata.